Show your pet how much they mean to you with 25% off select tests.

 How dogs see the world

 Well, the good news is that your pup certainly still sees all those things.
-The colors just aren’t quite the same as how you perceive them.
+The colours just aren’t quite the same as how you perceive them.
 For example, greens and reds might look like varying shades of an anemic, greyish yellow, whereas purple could appear to be blue.

 The takeaway?
 Opt for toys that come in bold yellows and blues.
 Your dog will probably find them more appealing.
 Plus, they’ll be less likely to get lost among the lawn.